oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 ##### Model in Image without auxiliary images

-For the Model in Image domain home source type _without_ using auxiliary images:
+For Model in Image domains _without_ using auxiliary images:

 - The container image contains the JDK, WebLogic Server binaries, a [WebLogic Deployment Tooling](https://oracle.github.io/weblogic-deploy-tooling/) (WDT) installation,